UltraEngine/Documentation/CPP/Brush_Slice.md

 ## Example

-This example will create a box brush and cut it into two pieces.
+This example will create a brush and cut it into two pieces.

 ![](https://github.com/UltraEngine/Documentation/raw/master/Images/brush_slice.jpg)